Two children under 10 in Scotland have died with Strep A infection

-They are the first reported fatalities in children from the virus in Scotland.
+They are the first reported fatalities in children from the bacteria in Scotland.

-There have been at least 21 other deaths of children in the rest of the UK.

-Health Secretary Humza Yousaf described the deaths of the two young Scots as a "tragedy."
+Data from the UK Health Security Agency (UKHSA) shows 21 children under 18 in England have died from invasive Strep A disease, while three deaths of children have been recorded in Belfast and Wales.

 READ MORE: Strep A: All you need to know from symptoms to treatment